nzilbb/qb-pairwise-public/README.md

 ## How to use this repository

-This repository contains the supplementary materials for "Do 'leaders' sound different from 'laggers?
+This repository contains the supplementary materials for "Do 'leaders' in change sound different from 'laggers'?
 Exploring the perceptual similarity of New Zealand English voices" (Under review).

 There are two primary ways to use this repository: